jimweirich/rspec-given/README.md

 Invariants that reference a _Given_ precondition accessor must only be used in contexts that define that accessor.

+Notes:

+1. Since Invariants do not form their own RSpec example, they are not represented in the RSpec formatted output (e.g. the '--format html' option).

 # Future Directions